Face posets of tropical polyhedra and monomial ideals: Monomial ideals

-\begin{remark} The replacement of $0$ by $-\infty$ does not play a big role from the point of view of the resolution.
+\begin{remark} While Proposition~\ref{prop:lift+resolution} is based on a similar statement for the hull complex, $\cP_I$ may not be a lift of $\monomial{V_I}$ as it does not modify the generators by replacing $0$ by $-\infty$.
+The replacement of $0$ by $-\infty$ does not play a big role from the point of view of the resolution.
 The monomial ideals $I$ and $x_1\cdots x_d\cdot I$ have isomorphic resolutions, which equates to shifting the monomial tropical polyhedron in the direction $(1,\dots,1)$ to replace $0$ by a positive number. \end{remark}